 a friend's home-made launcher, which had the nasty habit of sometimes tipping

 toward the person pulling the launch rope, and

 has a launch tube,

-the start) and performance (get good initial speed before losing any water).
+the start.
+It also helps performance - you get good initial speed before losing any water.

 It may be hard to get the launch tube the right diameter for soda bottles

 The launcher should be firmly attached to the ground; pound in those